- Complex electromechanical system development.

 Automated pellet loading machine for nuclear fuel rods.

 Electromechanical Systems FAQ

-Q: What range of electromechanical projects has Keller been involved with?
+Q: What range of electromechanical manufacturing projects has Keller been involved with?

 A: KTC’s experience with electromechanical equipment manufacturing is extensive.
 On one end of the spectrum, we have designed and built one-off electromechanical systems that occupy an entire bay of our manufacturing floor.
 By way of contrast, Keller also produces electromechanical pneumatic assemblies in our controlled-environment rooms that number in the 100s per month.